MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/PlayerGameModeChangeAfterEventSignal.md

 > [!CAUTION]
 > This class is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Manages callbacks that are connected to after a players game mode is changed.

 ## Methods
 - [subscribe](#subscribe)
 - [unsubscribe](#unsubscribe)